-- To ensure compliance with and enforcement of Part 2A of the Environmental Protection Act 1990 - To protect human health, controlled waters, ecosystems and property. - To prevent the further contamination of land - To ensure that the planning process deals effectively with any land contamination so that land is suitable for its proposed used. - To consider all Council owned land and former land holdings and to avoid liability associated with any land transactions. - To encourage voluntary remediation. - To encourage re-use of brownfield sites. - To encourage sustainable methods of remediation of land as appropriate.
+- a) To ensure compliance with and enforcement of Part 2A of the Environmental Protection Act 1990 - b) To protect human health, controlled waters, ecosystems and property. - c) To prevent the further contamination of land - d) To ensure that the planning process deals effectively with any land contamination so that land is suitable for its proposed use. - e) To encourage voluntary remediation. - f) To encourage re-use of brownfield sites. - g) To encourage sustainable methods of remediation of land as appropriate.